Translated by Jelena Kitamura

 It is the season for admiring cherry blossoms, or sakura.
 There are many beautiful cherry blossom spots in the city, but just outside of Tokyo are endless cherry blossom viewing spots waiting to be discovered, with unique and picturesque Japanese landscapes, including hot springs and historical cities.

-We will introduce 7 spots around the Kanto area, where you can enjoy a different cherry blossom-viewing experience than what you can see in Tokyo.
+We will introduce 7 spots around the Kanto area, where you can enjoy a different cherry blossom-viewing experience from what you can see in the Tokyo metropolis.

 First Blossoms and Peak Bloom Days in Kanto